Dewa United Banten F.C.: Honours

-Supporters

-Anak Dewa are the main supporters of Dewa United FC.

-Mascot
+Mascot and supporters

-Golden Horn Unicorn is the mascot of Dewa United FC.
-Dewa United FC comes from South Tangerang, Banten Province.
-Deluxe Unicorn is nickname of Dewa United FC, there is a mythological animal that lives in Banten Province, namely the Unicorn.
-Marco Polo had stopped in Indonesia, more precisely to the islands of Sumatra and Java, on his return to Europe.
+Golden horn unicorn is the mascot of Dewa United, a mythological animal that lives in Banten.
+Marco Polo had stopped to the islands of Sumatra and Java.
 He claimed to have seen a unicorn or a mythological creature in the form of a one-horned horse.
-Therefore, Dewa United FC made Unicorn a mascot.
 The philosophy of the unicorn is that the animal represents purity, healing, joy, courage, and unmatched strength.
-Dewa United's nickname is Deluxe Unicorn (Luxury Unicorn), because the Dewa United club has luxurious facilities that support achievements when competing in Liga 1.
+Dewa United's nickname is Deluxe Unicorn.
+Anak Dewa are the club's main supporters.